jacksonsevendelta/Reddit-Karma-Viewer/README.md

     - Select the `script` radio button
     - Enter a name (any name)
     - You can put anything in the description.
     - In the "about url"/"redirect uri" text boxes you will have to put a valid URL in both of them.
-You can use https://example.com.
+You can use any URL you like, however.

 3. Click `Create App`
     - You should now see something like [this.](http://imgur.com/a/rebym)
     - Copy down the `client ID` (in the top right under `personal use script`) and your `secret`.

 4. Replace `<YOUR CLIENT ID HERE>` and `<YOUR CLIENT SECRET HERE>` with the appropriate values in [karmaviewer.py](https://github.com/jacksonsevendelta/Reddit-Karma-Viewer/karmaviewer.py) before running it.

+## End Result